-Drexel takes into consideration a number of criteria when determining admission, including your high school performance and/or college performance, letters of recommendation, and essay.
+Drexel takes into consideration a number of criteria when determining admission, including your high school performance and/or college performance, test scores, letters of recommendation, and essay.

 Prerequisites and Deadlines